tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 2.  **Check for errors:** This also seems obvious -- you should run the code the tool suggests and check for errors.
 If the code gives an error, this is easy to catch and potentially easy to address.
 However, sometimes the code suggests arguments that don't exist that R might silently ignore.
 These might be unneeded arguments or a needed argument but not used properly due to how it's called or the value it's set to.
 Such errors are more difficult to identify, particularly in functions you might not be familiar with.

 3.  **Run the code it gives you, line-by-line, even if the code is in a pipeline:** Tidyverse data transformation pipelines and ggplot layers are easy to run at once, with the code doing many things with one execution prompt, compared to Base R code where you execute each line of code separately.
 The scaffolded nature of these pipelines are very nice for keeping all steps associated with a task together and not generating unnecessary interim objects along the way.
 However, it requires self-discipline to inspect the code line-by-line as opposed to just inspecting the final output.
-For example, I regularly encounter unnecessary `group()`/[`ungroup()`](https://dplyr.tidyverse.org/reference/group_by.html)s or [`select()`](https://dplyr.tidyverse.org/reference/select.html)s steps get injected into pipelines.
+For example, I regularly encounter unnecessary [`group_by()`](https://dplyr.tidyverse.org/reference/group_by.html)/[`ungroup()`](https://dplyr.tidyverse.org/reference/group_by.html)s or [`select()`](https://dplyr.tidyverse.org/reference/select.html)s steps injected into pipelines.
 Identifying these requires running the pipeline code line-by-line, and then you can remove or modify them to simplify your answer.
 My recommendation would be to approach the working with AI tools for code generation with an "I'm trying to learn how to do this" attitude.
 It's then natural to investigate and interact with each step of the answer.
 If you approach it with a "Solve this for me" attitude, it's a lot harder to be critical of seemingly functioning and seemingly good enough code.

 4.  **Improve code smell:** While I don't have empirical evidence for this, I believe for humans, taste for good code develops faster than ability.
 For LLMs, this is the opposite.
 These tools will happily barf out code that runs without regard to cohesive syntax, avoiding redundancies, etc. Therefore, it's essential to "clean up" the suggested code to improve its "code smell".
 Below are some steps I regularly use: